BenjaminVerdier/InstantStitchMeshes/README.md

 Compiling from scratch requires CMake and a recent version of XCode on Mac, Visual Studio 2015 on Windows.
 This has not been tested on Linux.

 First, install [Gurobi](https://www.gurobi.com/).
 The version used for testing was 7.5.2, available [here (Windows)](https://packages.gurobi.com/7.5/Gurobi-7.5.2-win32.msi) and [here (Mac)](https://packages.gurobi.com/7.5/gurobi7.5.2_mac64.pkg).
 Windows needs the 32 bits version.

-On MacOS, compiling should be as simple as
+On MacOS, compiling should be straightforward:

     git clone --recursive https://github.com/BenjaminVerdier/InstantStitchMeshes
     cd InstantStitchMeshes
+    mkdir build && cd build
-    cmake .
+    cmake ..
     make -j 4

+Note that some further adjustments in CmakeList.txt will be needed for linking Gurobi library before compiling: line ```197```

+    optimized gurobi_c++
+    debug gurobi_c++

 On Windows, open the generated file ``InstantMeshes.sln`` after step 3 and proceed building as usual from within Visual Studio.